X-rated 'G-spot' ads lead to tourist surge

 More importantly, it has also paid off in increased visitor numbers, Inga Romanovskienè, director of Go Vilnius, the tourist board, told CNN.

-Visitor numbers to Vilnius increased by 12.5% last year, but visitors from Germany and the UK -- the two primary markets for the campaign -- were up by 37.8% and 20.5% respectively.
+Overall visitor numbers to Vilnius increased by 12.5% last year, but visitors from Germany and the UK -- the two primary markets for the campaign -- were up by 37.8% and 20.5% respectively.

 "Our goal is to attract more young, curious travelers interested in discovering new exciting destinations," she said.